Find Any Part in 3D: Method

 \subsection{Data Engine}

 Obtaining large-scale 3D annotations for generic object categories with human-in-the-loop pipelines is onerous.
-To this end, we develop a scalable data engine that leverages annotations from 2D foundation models and geometrically unprojects them to 3D.
+We develop a scalable data engine that leverages annotations from 2D foundation models and geometrically unprojects them to 3D.

-As illustrated in ~\cref{fig:dataengine}, Our data engine leverages SAM~\cite{kirillov2023segment} and Gemini~\cite{reid2024gemini} to annotate 3D assets from Objaverse~\cite{deitke2023objaverse}.
+As illustrated in ~\cref{fig:dataengine}, our data engine leverages SAM~\cite{kirillov2023segment} and Gemini~\cite{reid2024gemini} to annotate 3D assets from Objaverse~\cite{deitke2023objaverse}.
 Since Objaverse assets do not have a fixed orientation, and Gemini provides higher-quality labels to objects seen in familiar orientations, we first prompt Gemini to select the best orientation based on 10 renderings (from different camera angles) of an object in each orientation.
 For the chosen orientation, we pass all renderings to SAM with grid point prompts.
-We discard masks that are too small (less than 350 pixels out of a 500x500 image), too large (greater than 20\% of all pixels), or with low confidence from SAM.
+We discard masks that are too small (less than 350 pixels out of a 500$\times$500 image), too large (greater than 20\% of all pixels), or with low confidence from SAM.
 We overlay each mask on the original image and ask Gemini to name the shaded part.
 Prompts are detailed in the appendix.
-Masks from the same camera view with the same label are merged.
+Masks with the same label are merged.
 This process generates labeled (mask, text) pairs.
 We map each mask to a set of points in the point cloud based on projection geometry.
 To make the point features queryable by language, we align point features to the language embedding space of a pretrained model, such as \siglip.
 We embed the label texts and use the text features as supervision.
-Thus, our label (mask, text) pairs become (points, text embedding) pairs.